-Unlike some cities, Malakoff isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Malakoff are a mix of both white- and blue-collar jobs.
+Malakoff is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Malakoff is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Malakoff who work in maintenance occupations (15.30%), office and administrative support (12.64%), and sales jobs (10.49%).
+There are especially a lot of people living in Malakoff who work in maintenance occupations (17.60%), office and administrative support (12.10%), and healthcare suport services (9.46%).

-Being a small city, Malakoff does not have a public transit system used by locals to get to and from work.
+Malakoff is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Malakoff in 2010 was $13,376, which is low income relative to Texas and the nation.
-This equates to an annual income of $53,504 for a family of four.
+The per capita income in Malakoff in 2010 was $11,893, which is low income relative to Texas and the nation.
+This equates to an annual income of $47,572 for a family of four.
 Malakoff also has one of the higher rates of people living in poverty in the nation, with 33.21% of its population below the federal poverty line.

-Malakoff is a very ethnically-diverse city.
+Malakoff is an extremely ethnically-diverse city.
 The people who call Malakoff home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Malakoff residents report their race to be White, followed by Black or African-American.
 Malakoff also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.60% of the city’s residents.
-Important ancestries of people in Malakoff include English, German, European, and French .
+People of Hispanic or Latino origin account for 15.36% of the city’s residents.
+Important ancestries of people in Malakoff include English, German, Scots-Irish, and European.